Click on the map above showing the location of the Bitcoin ATM to make it interactive.

 1614

-Our prices on transactions are 2 to 4 times lower than the average commission in the world.
+Our transaction fees are 2 to 4 times lower than the global average.

 and insert cash into the device.